Devin Hester

 Devin Devorris Hester Sr. (born November 4, 1982) is an American former professional football player who was a wide receiver and return specialist in the National Football League (NFL).
-As the only primary return specialist to be enshrined in the Pro Football Hall of Fame, he is widely considered to be the greatest return specialist of all time.
+As the only primary return specialist to be enshrined in the Pro Football Hall of Fame, Hester is widely considered to be the greatest return specialist in NFL history.

 He played college football for the Miami Hurricanes, where he was the first player in the university's recent history to play in all three phases of American football: offense, defense and special teams.
 He was selected by the Chicago Bears in the second round of the 2006 NFL draft.
 Hester also played for the Atlanta Falcons, the Baltimore Ravens and the Seattle Seahawks over his 11-season NFL career.
 He is also the only player to return the opening kick of a Super Bowl for a touchdown.
 Hester was selected to the NFL All-Decade Team for both the 2000s and 2010s.

 Originally drafted as a cornerback, Hester quickly made an impact as a kick and punt returner, and later became a wide receiver.
 He holds the NFL record for most all-time return touchdowns—punt and kickoff combined—and most all-time punt return touchdowns.
 He was inducted into the Pro Football Hall of Fame in 2024 after being a finalist in 2022 and 2023.